annepetersen/public/Beliefs.md

 - It's always incomplete and out of date.
 - Some of these beliefs will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
 - I’m open to changing my mind at any time about any belief by evidence, persuasion, or chance.
-- Making and maintaining this document is useful and fun.
-And increasingly rewarding over time.
+- Making and maintaining this document is useful and fun and increasingly rewarding over time.

 ## On Collectivity
 - Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others
-- Marriage should be legal everywhere, between anyone who might want to be married (the only limit should be an age limit)
+- Marriage should be legal everywhere, between anyone who might want to be married (the only limit should be an age limit: only adults should marry)
 - Abortion should be legal everywhere
 - Assisted suicide should be legal everywhere
 - Health care should be available and easy-to-obtain and manage to everyone who needs it
 - Prisons should be about protecting the public, not about punishment
 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years
+- People, organizations, and governments will exchange privacy for connection when they trust each other

 ## On Life
 - Frequently remembering we will die increases the quality of our life
-- We don't have a purpose given to us, but it’s totally cool to make one up
+- We don't have a purpose given to us, but it’s totally fine (great, in fact) to make one up
 - You can make a lot, or a little, of your life: the choice is yours, as are the consequences

 ## On Science & The Universe